Rowan Museum and Historic Salisbury Foundation present

 Our Place in History

-Course begins on February 2nd 2023 and lasts for nine weeks
+Course begins on January 22, 2026 and lasts for nine weeks

 Rowan Museum, in collaboration with Historic Salisbury Foundation, present Our Place in History.
 This long running course provides a factual, well-rounded and entertaining romp through the history of Rowan County and Salisbury.
 Participants will develop strong personal contacts as well as reference guides to encourage and enable further casual reading or serious research.

+History classes will take place every Thursday from 7 to 8:30 PM at various locations.
+Most classes will be at the Rowan Museum.
+Numerous speakers will share their insight on topics from Native Americans into modern times!
 The class series makes a great gift for that person who has an interest in history and gift certificates are available.

 Behind-the-scenes tours of various historic sites and presentations by local experts will leave all participants with a greater knowledge of the area in which we live.
 Classes include information on Native Americans, Early Pioneers, the Revolutionary War, the Civil War, and into modern times!
 The basic text is “Rowan County… A Brief History” by James S. Brawley.
 It is available at the Rowan Public Library for checkout.
 This is included in a more comprehensive reading list.